MichaelHDesigns/Hodl-Cash/CONTRIBUTING.md

-If your pull request contains fixup commits (commits that change the same line of code repeatedly) or too fine-grained commits, you may be asked to [squash](https://git-scm.com/docs/git-rebase#_interactive_mode) your commits before it will be merged.
+If your pull request contains fixup commits (commits that change the same line of code repeatedly) or too fine-grained commits, you may be asked to [squash](https://git-scm.com/docs/git-rebase#_interactive_mode) your commits before it will be hodlcashd.
 The basic squashing workflow is shown below.

     git checkout your_branch_name
     git rebase -i HEAD~n